igmen-j/ENEL-487/Assignments/A3/README.md

 ## Run

 To run in _interactive mode_, the user must enter five inputs.
-The first component is the operation in the form of A, S, M, or D (addition, subtraction, multiplication ,or division).
+The first component is the operation in the form of A, S, M, or D (addition, subtraction, multiplication, or division).
 This is not case-sensitive.
 The next two are the first complex number.
 The last two are the second complex number.